Hilton-Chan/COMP2113-Group-146/README.md

 Program codes in multiple files

   - Separating code files for fundamental Othello gameplay, graphics and bot programming
   - Implementing hotkeys by calling functions in other code files.
-Namely: "s" for saving gamefile, "l" for loading gamefile, "h" for displaying/hiding hints and "p" for viewing a log o previous player and bot moves
+Namely: "s" for saving gamefile, "l" for loading gamefile, "h" for displaying/hiding hints and "p" for viewing a log of previous player and bot moves